The growth of our community orchestras

 More Old Growth: The Awkwardstra, Harvest Ensemble, and SING

-Our ever expanding musical universe now includes a new beginner adult ensemble – the Awkwardstra.
+Our ever expanding musical universe now includes a beginner-intermediate adult ensemble: the Awkwardstra.
 Based in Vic Park, the Awks began in 2015 and are also conducted by maestro Daemon Clark.
 The Harvest Ensemble began in 2016 as a series of school holiday workshops for proficient highschool string players, seeded by Sting Bean graduates.
 They now meet a couple of times a term.
 Not to be outdone, another group of adults began meeting in 2016 but this time without instruments!
-SING is a Soprano-Alto-Tenor-Bass choir that meets weekly in Fremantle and is directed by Lucian Watkins.
+SING is a Soprano-Alto-Tenor-Bass choir that met weekly in Fremantle directed by Lucian Watkins for almost 2 years, and is now in hibernation.